CodeJudge-9000/Streak_Data_Analysis/README.md

 This code is meant to analyse the length of streaks of nanoparticles in a microchannel.
 To obtain proper results, ensure that:
 	1. Your video is as high a resolution as possible
 	2. All streaks are oriented along one axis (video can be rotated by the code)
+	3. You have at least 8 GB ram, as data is stored there temporarily

 The functions are:
 	loadDataAsGrey(fileName, allFrames, firstFrame, lastFrame)